benjjneb/decontam/README.md

 **An [introductory vignette](https://benjjneb.github.io/decontam/vignettes/decontam_intro.html) demonstrating how to use the decontam package to identify contaminants.**

+**An [extensive investigation of contamination](https://benjjneb.github.io/DecontamManuscript/Analyses/oral_contamination.html) in an oral mucosal dataset, that includes evaluation of deontam results.

 **The [manuscript introducing decontam](https://doi.org/10.1186/s40168-018-0605-2) with benchmarking demonstrating how `decontam`-inating your data removes reagent sequences, improves accuracy, reduces batch effects, and prevents false-positive associations.**

 More documentation available through the R help interface (e.g. `?isContaminant`) and at [the decontam web site](https://benjjneb.github.io/decontam).